HR advice ahead of workplace Christmas party season! – HR Buddy

 It is often taught that alcohol is the number one reward from an employer at a Christmas party but for a lot of people it isn’t the case and employers may be better off using other reward strategies at the end of the year that might be more fitting like gifts or vouchers and so on.
 There has recently been an increase from €500 to €1,000 tax-free voucher payments that can be paid from an employer to an employee, this was announced by minister Paschal O’Donoghue in this week’s budget.

-Inappropriate discussions – Christmas parties or work-related events are not the appropriate location for discussions in relation to performance, promotion, salary or career prospects.
+Inappropriate discussions – Christmas parties or work-related events are not the appropriate location for discussions in relation to employee performance, promotion, salary or career prospects.
 Words of encouragement and good intentions can be misinterpreted and may cause future issues.
 It is another common mistake that work related conversations that should remain in the workplace spill over to the social event.

 Absence management – Where the Christmas party falls on a day when employees will be required to attend work the following day, employers should communicate to staff not to be at work under the influence of alcohol so that they do not endanger their own or another person’s health and safety at work.